 Atwood, of course, remains one of the most successful writers in the world, having written 17 novels, 18 books of poetry, 10 books of nonfiction, eight collections of short stories, eight children’s books, and three graphic novels — with awards and sales to match.

-When asked for her own tips for staying as healthy and active as her as we age, her advice was simple.
+When asked by Zoomer ahead of her 81st birthday last year for her own tips for staying as healthy and active as her as we age, her advice was simple.

 “Get enough sleep.
 Drink lots of water.
 Good tips.
 I do a lot of gardening, which is a full physical workout.
 And I do a lot of walking.”

 And, of course, let’s not forget reading.
 Keeping one’s mind in shape is every bit as important as keeping physically fit as we age.